SPAD S.XIII: Design

 At the beginning of 1918 the Aviation Militaire issued a requirement for a more powerful fighter, in a C1 (Chasseur single-seat) specification.
 SPAD responded by fitting the 220 kW Hispano-Suiza 8Fb in the SPAD XIII airframe.
-The structure was strengthened and improved aero-dynamically, retaining the dimensions of the SPAD XIII.
+The structure was strengthened and improved aerodynamically, retaining the dimensions of the SPAD XIII.
 Twenty SPAD XVII fighters were built and issued to units with GC 12 (Les Cigones).